 Spirited Life: Selah is a program to deeply engage with one of three practices designed specifically to equip clergy with the tools they need to manage and respond to the stresses of ministry.

 Spirited Life: Selah has two primary components:

-- Six weeks of programming that introduces clergy to particular stress-reduction skills and approaches, and invites them into daily practice in community with a cohort of 20-25 other clergy.
+- Six to eight weeks of programming that introduces clergy to particular stress-reduction skills and approaches, and invites them into daily practice in community with a cohort of 20-25 other clergy.

 - A six-month behavioral health study that uses surveys, biometric data, interviews, and daily reporting to rigorously determine whether or not each program made a difference in stress symptoms.